 Higher education requirements

 Higher education options for recreational therapists range from associate’s degree to graduate level; however, most employers prefer a minimum of a bachelor’s degree to work as a recreational therapist.
 Very few states require licensure.
 Certification is available and is often preferred by employers, and may be required in certain work environments.

 - Completed a bachelor’s degree (an associate degree may be accepted depending on work experience)

 - 1-5 years of work experience (depending on level of education)

 Continuing education and certification renewal is required every five years.

 Recreational therapists can expect a median annual salary of $48,000.

-The Bureau of Labor Statistics expects employment of recreational therapists to grow as fast as average.
+The Bureau of Labor Statistics expects employment of recreational therapists to grow much faster than average.
 With a large aging population, recreational therapists are needed to help seniors maintain a healthy, active lifestyle.
 Older people are more likely to experience health conditions or injuries that may benefit from recreation therapy.
 There is also a growing need for recreational therapists to work with veterans.

 With additional training and experience, some therapists may advance to supervisory or administrative positions.
 Others teach, conduct research, or consult for health or social services agencies.